level23/druid-client/README.md

 #### `searchFragment()`

-The `searchFragment()` method allows you to filter on dimensions where the dimension contains ALL of the given string values.
-You can specify if the match should be case sensitive or not.
+The `searchFragment()` method allows you to filter on dimensions where the dimension contains ALL the given string values.
+You can specify if the match should be case-sensitive or not.

 Example: